-There are several more types of inhalants since over 1,000 items are extremely harmful to inhale.
+There are several other types of inhalants since there are over 1,000 items that are extremely harmful to inhale.
 Alternate names for inhalants include gluey, huff, and rush.

-Another type of popular inhalants are whippets, which involves inhaling the gases from aerosol cans of whipped cream.
+Another popular type of inhalant is whippets, which involves inhaling the gases from aerosol cans of whipped cream.
 Nitrites are still another type of inhalant.
 This category includes amyl nitrite, a drug that is also known as poppers or snappers.

 Because these substances are often ordinary items, inhalants are popular among young users who do not have access to other types of substances.
 Unfortunately, these substances are also a problem for all ages.
 Recognizing the signs of inhalant abuse and seeking prompt treatment can prevent a future tragedy.

 Inhalant abuse is widespread among the young.
 A 2020 survey found that 212,000 people twelve or older had an inhalant abuse disorder.

 Users abuse inhalants by sniffing with their noses or inhaling them with their noses or mouths.
 Breathing in the substances deeply is a practice known as huffing.
 Choosing to abuse these types of drugs brings chemical fumes from the substances to the lungs and then into the bloodstream.
 The blood then takes the chemicals to the brain and to other parts of the body.

 To use inhalants, users often inhale the fumes directly.
 They also sometimes trap the fumes in balloons or paper or plastic bags and inhale the fumes from those containers.
 Or they sometimes soak rags with inhalants and stuff the rags into their mouths.

 Regardless of how they ingest the substances, users usually take inhalants to get high.
 Inhalants tend to work quickly and the effects last for minutes.
 To prolong this high, users often inhale frequently over a certain time period, increasing the danger of this type of substance abuse.